 Titles and Roles

-- Associate Professor, Department of Cardiology
+- Associate Professor, Division of Cardiology, Department of Medicine

 - Emory University School of Medicine